publiccodenet/about/activities/member-relations/index.md

 At this stage, the Foundation and the public organization work together on the [founding membership proposal](founding-membership-proposal.md).

-This includes identifying:
+This includes:

-* [appropriate codebases](identify-potential-codebase.md) for Foundation codebase auditing, certification and stewardship activities
+* [evaluating codebases](identify-potential-codebase.md) proposed by members for [codebase stewardship](../codebase-stewardship/index.md)
-* next steps in the collaboration
+* identifying next steps in the collaboration
 * timeline and milestones for 2019

 This stage may include a [founding membership workshop](founding-membership-workshop.md).